microsoft/todo-app-java-on-azure/README.md

 Open `http://localhost:8080/todo-app-java-on-azure` you can see the todo list app

 ## Deploy to Tomcat on Azure App Service on Linux

-### Deploy to Tomcat on Azure App Service on Linux

 Deploy in one step.
 You can continue to deploy again and again without restarting Tomcat.